ams-NM/AMS-team/pages/Monthly___2024-09.md

 	- ### [[DVOR]] 6-Monthly PM {{renderer :todomaster}}
 	  labor:: 48 hours
 		- ==Issues==
-			- TODO DME shutdown after Mains off.
+			- TODO ==Issue== DME shutdown after Mains off.
 Tried to turn it on and failed. date:: [[2024-09-16 Mon]]
 				- Put back Mains on, and turned DME on, then turned Mains off.
 DME remained normal this time.
-			- TODO DME Duplexer Tx2 LED on when Tx1 on only. date:: [[2024-09-16 Mon]]
+			- TODO ==Issue== DME Duplexer Tx2 LED on when Tx1 on only. date:: [[2024-09-16 Mon]]
 				- But the LED for Tx1 was off when Tx2 on only.
 		- DONE [[DVOR]]-6m, Apppy for NOTAM, a week in advance